 Capacity

-Very simply, based on your initial estimate, what size venue are you looking for?
+Start with the basics.
+Based on your initial headcount estimate, what size venue do you need?

 Location & accessibility